 - Impacts of brood parasitism by Brown-headed Cowbirds on their avian hosts, especially the impacts of “mafia” behavior on the part of the cowbird

 - Experience-based decision rules governing habitat selection and site fidelity in songbirds, and how these decision rules work in human-modified habitats

 - Linking nesting success with patterns of nest predation

 - Life history responses to climatic, productivity, and urban gradients.

 - Impacts of habitat fragmentation on bird communities

 Curso de campo

 Our lab teaches a research design field course to Latin American students about topics relevant to ecology and conservation.
-Until now we have taught this course in the Peruvian Amazon, but we are looking to expand to other countries as well.
+Until now we have taught this course in the Peruvian Amazon and in Colombia, but we are looking to expand to other countries as well.
 Students have come from Peru, Colombia, Argentina, Bolivia and Ecuador to participate in this intensive 10-day field experience that leads to new skills, international collaborations and long lasting camaraderie.
 Visit course website